datastax/dsbulk/manual/settings.md

     - A shortcut to map the first `n` fields is to simply specify the destination columns: `col1, col2, col3`.
 - Mapped data sources: `fieldA = col1, fieldB = col2, fieldC = col3`, where `fieldA`, `fieldB`, `fieldC`, are field names in the source data; and `col1`, `col2`, `col3` are bound variable names in the insert statement.

 To specify that a field should be used for the query timestamp or ttl, use the specially named fake columns `__ttl` and `__timestamp`: `fieldA = __ttl`.
-Note that TTL fields are parsed as integers representing the seconds.
+Note that TTL fields are parsed as integers representing seconds.
 Timestamp fields can be parsed as:

 * An integer representing the number of microseconds since epoch.
 * A valid date-time format specified in the options `codec.timestamp` and `codec.timeZone`.